abreujp/elixir-bloom.nvim/README.md

 ## 🙏 Acknowledgments

-Special thanks to:
+- The Elixir community for their magical programming language
-- The Elixir community for inspiration
+- Alchemical traditions that inspired the color choices
 - [Neovim](https://neovim.io/) team
-- Contributors and users of this theme
+- All contributors and users

 ---
 Crafted with 💜 by [abreujp](https://github.com/abreujp)